abrierley0/incompressible_repo/pp/pressure_poisson.md

 Method originally used by Harlow & Welch at Los Alamos in the 1950s.

+The Pressure-Poisson equation is derived quite simply by taking the divergence of the 3D incompressible Navier-Stokes equations, and then using several vector identities.

 System in vector form:

 $$\nabla \cdot \textbf{u} = 0$$